 Hardwood and Wooden pine wardrobes

-It was the cheapest and most popular material around.

-It also was easy to work with.
+Not only was it the cheapest and most popular material around, but it was also easy to work with.

 It was soft yet durable, light yet strong, and most importantly, it was readily available.

 Wooden furniture has always had a certain romanticism about it.
 And wooden wardrobes and cupboards are no different.